ooni/spec/oonib.md

           accessing the report collector via Tor or not.
      }

-The server will respond with a report identifier that will then allow the probe to update the report and the version of the backend software like follows:
+When a report is created the backend will respond with a report identifier that will then allow the probe to update the report and the version of the backend software like follows:

+`Status Code: 201 (Created)`

     {